 In order to do any masking, however, the Compliance Engine must be able to determine, for each record, which fields should be read, so that the correct algorithms can be applied.
-In order to do this, the masking engine uses Redefine Conditions, which are specified in the inventory.
+In order to do this, the masking engine uses redefined conditions, which are specified in the format.
 Redefine Conditions are boolean expressions that can reference any fields in the record when they are evaluated.

 In the example copybook above, the field CUST-TYPE is used to indicate which group is present.
 If CUST-TYPE holds a 'P', a PERSON-DET group is present, and if it holds a 'C', COMP-DET is present.
 This can be expressed in the inventory by specifying a Redefine Condition with the value [CUST-TYPE]='P'.
 This expression indicates that, for each record read from the source file during the masking job, the value of the field CUST-TYPE should be read and compared against the string 'P'.
-If it is equal, the Compliance Engine will read from the record the fields subordinate to PERSON-DET, and will apply any masking algorithms specified on those fields.
+If it is equal, the Compliance Engine will read from the record the fields subordinate to PERSON-DET and will apply any masking algorithms specified on those fields.
 Similarly, a Redefine Condition with the value [CUST-TYPE]='C' should be applied to the COMP-DET field.
-Exactly one of the conditions should evaluate to 'true' for each group of redefined fields.
-For example, a copybook might have fields A, B REDEFINES A, and C REDEFINES A. Of the Redefine Conditions attached to A, B, and C, one and only one should evaluate to true for each record.
+Exactly one of the conditions should be evaluated to 'true' for each group of redefined fields.
+For example, a copybook might have fields A, B REDEFINES A, and C REDEFINES A. Of the Redefine Conditions attached to A, B, and C, one and only one should be evaluated to be true for each record.

-6.9.6.2 Entering a redefine condition
+6.8.14.1 Entering a Redefine condition